 }]);

-first name last name birth date balance email
+first name | last name | birth date | balance | ||

-{{row.firstName | uppercase}} {{row.lastName}} {{row.birthDate | date}} {{row.balance | currency}} email
+{{row.firstName | uppercase}} | {{row.lastName}} | {{row.birthDate | date}} | {{row.balance | currency}} |

 Sort data

-We can use the st-sort directive to have a built in sort feature.
-Again, it is all declarative.
-You add the attribute st-sort to your table headers. this will specify the property name you want to sort by or the name of a getter function available on the scope.
+this will specify the property name you want to sort by or the name of a getter function available on the scope.
 There are three different sort states: ascending, descending and back to the primary order.

 <table st-table="rowCollection" class="table table-striped">